Jadhav14956/chai-basic-testing/README.md

 Description : using
 1. Mocha as testing framework
 2. Chai as assertion tool
-3. react-addons-test-utils to generate, manipulat , test VirtualDOM
+3. react-addons-test-utils to generate, manipulate , test VirtualDOM